bmschmidt/scattershots/src/scrollership/gaia.md

 ::: chunk
 We can really push the envelope, here.
-Since I don't know if you're using mobile data, I'll leave it to you to decide if you want to play with the sliders below that load up to 3 million points into your screen--about 300MB of data, which compresses down to about 200 that we actually have to send.
+Since I don't know if you're using mobile data, I'll leave it to you to decide if you want to play with the sliderslow that load up to 3 million points into your screen--about 300MB of data, which compresses down to about 200 that we actually have to send.
 (Most datasets include text or categorical data, and so compress much better than this one does.)